abu-ayesh/abu-ayesh/README.md

 <h1>About Me 📌</h1>

-- 👋 I’m Raghad Abu Samor
+- 👋 I’m Mohammad Zhour
 - 🔭 I’m enthusiastic, result-oriented person
 - 💁‍♂️ I’m Studying computer system engineering at PPU
 - 💻 I’m currently working as a Administrator, Graphic designer and co-founder at a local platform